BrianLitwin/Pose/readme.md

 ##### proposed features
 - [ ] see keypoints on video of joints
-- [ ] measure poses: ankle dorsiflexion, standing hip IR/ER, straight leg raise, standing knee-to-chest
+- [ ] measure poses: ankle dorsiflexion, standing hip IR/ER, straight leg raise, standing hip-flexion
 - [ ] poses should have instructions
 - [ ] menu to choose certain pose
 - [ ] upload a video